 Walking in minimalist shoes has been shown to strengthen foot muscles.
 This was the main reason I started wearing them as I thought that strengthening my feet would help correct my flat feet.

-My feet are definitely a lot stronger now than when I started.
+My feet are definitely a lot stronger now (with better arches) than when I started.
 This is probably due to a combination of spending more time barefoot and in minimalist footwear along with the exercises I worked on.

-Related to this, I’ve also noticed is that when I have been on my feet for long periods my legs don’t feel as tired as they do when I’m wearing traditional shoes.
+Related to this, I’ve also noticed that when I’m on my feet for long periods my legs don’t feel as tired as they do when I’m wearing traditional shoes.
 It’s possible this might just be all in my head since I’m more comfortable overall in minimalist shoes.

 Maybe it’s because of how lightweight the shoes are.
 The difference in weight between minimalist shoes and traditional shoes is usually at least several ounces.
 That might not sound like a lot but it could add up since you’re swinging it on the end of your leg all day.